West Hartford, Vermont: History

-During the town's recovery, the church became a place for workers, local, out of town, and even out of state, to get something to eat and drink and a place to relax for a while.
-The church was also used as a place for donated items and food to be collected for victims of Storm Irene.

 The storm left Clifford Park significantly damaged.
 It accumulated at least a foot of mud, and the playground, basketball half-court, tennis courts, and baseball field all had to be reconstructed.
-Now the slide, swings, and tire swing are all back in place.
 There are picnic tables underneath a shade structure, and benches stand here and there around the perimeter of the field, and the gravel parking lot is now outlined by a wooden fence.

 Debris has been cleared and restoration is complete, but evidence of the storm's destruction can still be observed.
 Houses, roads, and riverbanks still bear the mark of Irene in erosion and weathering.

 Schools

-West Hartford elementary students attend Ottoquechee School in Quechee, VT (K-5) and attend middle and high school at Hartford Memorial Middle School (6-8) and Hartford High School (9-12).
+West Hartford elementary students attend Ottauquechee School in Quechee, VT (K-5) and attend middle and high school at Hartford Memorial Middle School (6-8) and Hartford High School (9-12).
 Large private schools in the area include: the Upper Valley Waldorf School in Quechee (K-8), Mid Vermont Christian School in Quechee (K-6) and the Middle School (7-8) and High School (9-12).